-FYI, bad luck still haunted us.
-The mirror we had nailed to the wall mysteriously fell to the floor, but it didn’t break.
+But bad luck still haunted us.
+The mirror we had nailed to the wall mysteriously fell to the floor, although it didn’t break.
 In any case, that was the last straw for me!

 The Ritual Cleanse

-As I mentioned in my last post, my family and I have been going through some hard times, and it just seems a little excessive.
-I mean, death, illness, and near bankruptcy coming at you at the same time is just a bit too much.
-Do you hear that, life and God?
+As I mentioned in my last post, my family and I went through some hard times, and it just seemed a little excessive.
+I mean, death, illness, and near bankruptcy coming at you at the same time was just a bit too much.
+Did you hear that, life and God?